 Unfortunately, there is not a singular treatment for asbestosis that can cure the disease, as it is not possible to reverse any damage sustained in the lungs by asbestos.
-Asbestosis patients are often given treatments that remove excess fluid in the lungs, as well as undergo pulmonary rehabilitation and oxygen therapy, which attempt to manage and reduce the asbestosis symptoms.
+Patients are often given treatments that remove excess fluid in the lungs, as well as undergo pulmonary rehabilitation and oxygen therapy, which attempt to manage and reduce the symptoms.
 Doctors also recommend timely vaccine injections to decrease the probability of contracting pneumonia, the flu or other illnesses which can complicate the disease.

 Who is at Risk of Asbestosis?